DefiLlama/docs/list-your-project/other-dashboards/README.md

 ### How does DeFiLlama ensure data quality and accuracy?

 **Code Review Process**: Each protocol adapter undergoes peer review by llamas through GitHub pull requests.
-This ensures code quality and data accuracy before any adapter goes live.
+This ensures code quality, data accuracy, and that a consistent methodology is applied to all protocols for the same metrics before any adapter goes live.

 **Methodology Consistency**: We maintain a uniform methodology across all protocol adapters and chains.
 Whenever the methodology evolves, our team propagates the update to every relevant adapter to ensure figures remain fully comparable across protocols.